New Moon on

 Moon before ascending node

-8 days after descending node on 30 November 2007 at 23:09 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 6 days, until the lunar orbit crosses from South to North in ascending node on 15 December 2007 at 13:15 in ♒ Aquarius.
+8 days after descending node on 30 November 2007 at 23:09 in ♌ Leo the Moon is positioned south of the ecliptic over the following 6 days until the lunar crosses the ecliptic again from South to North in ascending node on 15 December 2007 at 13:15 in ♒ Aquarius.

 Moon before southern standstill

-13 days since the previous standstill on 26 November 2007 at 03:58 in ♊ Gemini when the Moon has reached North declination of ∠27.958°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.906° at the point of next southern standstill on 10 December 2007 at 09:41 in ♐ Sagittarius.
+13 days since the last northern standstill on 26 November 2007 at 03:58 in ♊ Gemini when the Moon has reached North declination of ∠27.958° the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.906° at the point of next southern standstill on 10 December 2007 at 09:41 in ♐ Sagittarius.

 Sun-Moon-Earth syzygy